simoninireland/epydemic/doc/cookbook/use-standard-model.rst

     g = networkx.erdos_renyi_graph(N, (kmean + 0.0) / N)

-We can now perform a single run of the simulation:
+We can now perform a single run of the simulation, using :term:`stochastic dynamics`:

 .. code-block:: python